rayangdn/thymio-epfl/report.md

 ## Filtering
 The motivation behind filtering is the fact that we seek to represent a world which is perceived with errors, on which we do actions that do not correspond exactly to our orders, and with maps that are uncertain.
-To this end, we im to improve the estimation of our state X, after having incorporated sensor data. (ref course??)
+To this end, we aim to improve the estimation of our state X, after having incorporated sensor data.

 The filtering module's core purpose is robust state estimation for robot localization by fusing multiple data sources, both the computer vision positioning data and the wheel odometry obtained from the Thymio.

 Furthermore, it possesses a fallback capability, as it maintains accurate tracking of the robot's pose and velocities using odometry when vision data is unavailable/unreliable, be it because the camera is covered or because the computer vision submodule is malfunctioning.

 It performs the state estimation of the differential-drive robot, tracking robot pose (x, y, θ) and linear and angular velocity (v, w).
 We employ a simplified discrete time state space model, assuming a sufficiently small timestep.
 The state transition equations are: